Gorilla: Nesting

 Gorillas construct nests for daytime and night use.
 Nests tend to be simple aggregations of branches and leaves about 2 to 5 ft in diameter and are constructed by individuals.
 Gorillas, unlike chimpanzees or orangutans, tend to sleep in nests on the ground.
 The young nest with their mothers, but construct nests after three years of age, initially close to those of their mothers.
 Gorilla nests are distributed arbitrarily and use of tree species for site and construction appears to be opportunistic.
 Nest-building by great apes is now considered to be not just animal architecture, but as an important instance of tool use.

-Gorillas make a new nest to sleep on daily and do not use the previous one.
-This even if remaining in the same place.
+Gorillas make a new nest to sleep on each day; even if remaining in the same place, they do not use the previous one.
 Usually, they are made an hour before dusk, to be ready to sleep when night falls.
 Gorillas sleep longer than humans, an average of 12 hours per day.